Akram al-Ajouri: Military career

 Since joining Jihad, Akram al-Ajouri has gradually risen through the ranks, initially holding ordinary positions before moving on to important positions, including being elected to the movement's political bureau abroad in late September 2018, as well as being a member of the movement's Shura Council and playing a role in financing and arming the movement.

 According to Israeli media, Tel Aviv holds Akram al-Ajouri “fully responsible” for the periodic rocket fire from the Gaza Strip on settlements around the Strip, and links him to the Iranian regime, accusing him of having “distinguished and strong relations” with Quds Force commander Qassem Soleimani and Lebanese Hezbollah Secretary-General Hassan Nasrallah.

-Assassination attempt
+Assassination attempts

-After emerging as one of the most important members of the Islamic Jihad movement in Palestine, Israel attempted to assassinate him on November 12, 2019, when it bombed his home in Daraya, Syria, but failed to do so; his son Moaz was killed and six others were injured, while al-Ajouri was unharmed.
+After emerging as one of the most important members of the Islamic Jihad movement in Palestine, Israel attempted to assassinate him on November 12, 2019, when it bombed his home in Darayya, Syria, but failed to do so; his son Moaz was killed and six others were injured, while al-Ajouri was unharmed.